 cell (or multiple cells) has changed in a specific worksheet.
 This includes when

 - Formatting changes (font size, cell size, font/cell color, conditional formatting, etc.)

-- A cell changed because the calculation was updated (this is a different event called the
+- A cell changed because the calculation was updated (this is a different event

 - Selecting a cell (this is another event called